gsinghjay/mvp_qr_gen/STATUS.md

-Let me analyze the current state of the codebase against the migration strategy outlined in `migration_strategy.md`.

-Looking at the current codebase structure and comparing it with the migration plan:

 1. **API Endpoint Refactoring** - ⏳ In Progress (68% Coverage)
    - ❌ Routes are still in `main.py` (262 lines), need to be moved to separate modules
    - ❌ Need to create `app/routes/` directory with separate route modules